 Police prosecutions

-The aim of the Prosecutions Division is to provide an independent and professional prosecution service to the community of Victoria.
-They support judicial and coronial proceedings on behalf of Victoria Police.
+The aim of the Courts and Prosecutions Services Division is to provide an independent and professional prosecution service to the community of Victoria.
+The division prosecutes judicial and coronial proceedings on behalf of Victoria Police.

 Information for witnesses